🔷Remove Pallet Point Cloud

 Parameter Description |

-Selects the method for calculating the Z-coordinate of the center point of each point cloud cluster.
-The center point is used to judge layer height differences. |
+Select the method for calculating the center point Z coordinate of each point cloud cluster, which is used to determine layer height differences. |

 |